Stock Clearance Sale

 Common symptoms of hypothyroidism

-Hypothyroidism symptoms usually develop slowly over time-sometimes years.
+Hypothyroidism symptoms usually develop slowly over time; sometimes, it takes years.
 The common symptoms include:

-A blood test called TSH (thyroid stimulating hormone) is an ideal way to diagnose hypothyroidism.
-It can be difficult to diagnose this condition without a test because the symptoms can easily be confused with other health conditions.
-Sometimes, a doctor may perform a physical examination if a thyroid is enlarged.
+A blood test called TSH (thyroid stimulating hormone) is ideal for diagnosing hypothyroidism.
+Diagnosing this condition without a test can be difficult because the symptoms can easily be confused with other health conditions.
+Sometimes, a doctor may physically examine if a thyroid is enlarged.
 He may also ask you for a blood test to check Hashimoto's disease (an autoimmune disorder).

 How to treat hypothyroidism?

-Hypothyroidism is a manageable disease with a specific medicine.
-When your thyroid gland cannot release the sufficient hormone, medication can help make those hormones in most cases.
-The common oral medication named Levothyroxine/Thyroxine has a good success rate of treating hypothyroidism in most patients.
-This medication increases the thyroid hormones your body produces; however it is important to take this medicine regularly to normalize the number of hormones in your body for to rest of your life.
+Hypothyroidism is a manageable disease with a specific medication.
+Hypothyroidism is when your thyroid gland cannot release sufficient thyroxine hormones; medication can help make these hormones in most cases.
+The common oral medication, Levothyroxine/Thyroxine, successfully treats hypothyroidism in most patients.
+This medicine for hypothyroidism increases your body's thyroid hormones; however, it is important to take this medicine regularly to normalize the number of hormones in your body for the rest of your life.
 Follow your doctor's advice and prescription medications to treat thyroid issues.
 In rare cases, it is also found that hypothyroidism is treatable with certain asanas or exercises, but no pieces of evidence are available.

 How does untreated hypothyroidism act?